yogeshkumar05/guess-master/README.md

 App will display the number of round phone took to guess user's number.
 User can start a new game from here.
 ![Alt text](/screenshots/guess_master_6.png "Game over screen")

+# Test on Expo
+The app is deployed at https://expo.io/@smart-apps/projects/guess-master to test.